Fabrizio-Caruso/CROSS-LIB-HD/README.md

 - ZX Spectrum 16/48/128

 ## More features?
-In the future a few extra features may be added but the highest priority goes to the number of tiles.
+In the future a few extra features may be added but the highest priority goes to the increased number of tiles.